 - Error checking is minimal at this time.
 If the mask is the wrong size, or the wrong orientation, or the mask file can’t be read, or anything else unexpected happens, then either the function won’t work at all, or it’ll do something weird, or you’ll end up with one of the dreaded “Uh-oh, something went wrong” pop-ups.

 - It's best if the mask image is TIFF, even when you're stacking JPEG's.
-This avoid possible issues caused by JPEG compression around the edges of the black areas of the mask.
+This avoids possible issues caused by JPEG compression around the edges of the black areas of the mask.

 - The dust & hot pixels mask will be a Pro-only feature, so to trial it with a Student or Personal Edition license, you'll have to click "Yes, start trial" when the notification popup appears.